May & Baker

 May & Baker was a British chemical company founded by John May and William Gerrard Baker in Wandsworth, London in 1839.
 They initially specialized in the manufacture of chemicals derived from mercury and bismuth.
 Over the years they diversified into other chemical fields including photographic chemicals, pharmaceuticals, agrochemicals, and chemicals for research and development.

 The company was bought by Établissements Poulenc Frères (later to become Société des Usines Chimiques Rhône-Poulenc) in 1922, and subsequently moved to Dagenham, Essex, although it continued to trade under the May & Baker name.

-During this time May & Baker branched into pharmaceuticals, with one of their major discoveries being sulphapyridine (M&B 693), first produced in 1937.
+During this time May & Baker branched into pharmaceuticals, with one of their major discoveries being sulphapyridine (M&B 693), first synthesised in 1937 by research chemist Montague Phillips, working under the direction of Arthur Ewins.
 This compound, May & Baker's most famous product, was one of the first generation of sulfonamide antibiotics.
 During WW2, M&B 693 saved many thousands of lives, including Sir Winston Churchill who was treated with it for pneumonia infections twice during the war.
 In a subsequent wartime radio broadcast on December 29, 1943, he said: "This admirable M&B, from which I did not suffer any inconvenience, was used at the earliest moment; and after a week's fever, the intruders were repulsed."
 The 693 numeric still features on the badge of May & Baker FC.

 Post-war, May & Baker expanded into many countries round the world, particularly those in the Commonwealth, and comprised three divisions, Pharmaceuticals, Fine Chemicals and Agrochemicals.
 The 1960s were a boom time for the company, unofficially known as 'the Brittox Years' after one of its world-leading agrochemicals.
 There were agrochemical manufacturing sites in Sweet Briar Road, Norwich, Barton Moss in Manchester and Belvedere in Kent, a research station at Ongar in Essex and a head office at Regent House in nearby Brentwood.